neondatabase/website/content/docs/guides/neon-authorize.md

 In this case, you have to:

-- Check if the user is authenticated and if their `userId` matches the data they are trying to modify.
+- Check if the user is authenticated and their `userId` matches the data they are trying to modify.
 - Handle both task creation and authorization in the backend code.

 ### After Neon Authorize (RLS in the database):